The Golden Age of Dialysis Care,

 The Frost Heaves of Dialysis Care

 When the Age of Reimbursement dawned, so did the financial conflicts of interest.
 These financial interests are the frost heaves of dialysis care.
 Corporate giant W.R.
 Grace saw dialysis care as a factory-like enterprise that could be exploited for profit.
 Nephrologists were exempted from the Stark rule and were allowed to own the dialysis clinics in which their patients were treated.
 This proved to be a slippery slope of professional norms and values which U.S. nephrologists quickly slid down.
 When cost containment measures were introduced by HCFA, CMS’s predecessor in the 1980’s, it led to a “race to the bottom” in the art of dialysis medicine.
 These financial policies forced most hospitals to sell their dialysis operations and non-profit providers had to adopt some of the for-profit treatment strategies.
 U.S. nephrologists embraced Kt/V and minimal treatment times.
 Many nephrologists were able to become millionaires by “selling” their patients like head of cattle to corporations that were utilizing junk-bond financing.
 Dialysis care was required to produce profits to subsidize these corporate expansions.
 With every passing year, more and more nephrologists transitioned from being primarily patient advocates to instead being primarily advocates for their own financial well-being.
+Today, more than 85% of U.S. dialysis patients are prescribed treatment regimens that virtually no nephrologists would accept for themselves.
 As reported by the United States Renal Data System (USRDS), the largest non-profit dialysis provider had better mortality and hospitalization rates than the largest for-profit dialysis providers for 14 consecutive years.
 In 2017, the USRDS decided to stop publishing that comparison.
 U.S. nephrology has shown no interest in investigating that dirty financial secret.

 Frost Heaves Damage and Attempted Repairs